 Zipcar has partnered with U-M Logistics, Transportation, and Parking partners to provide special membership plans and rates for students on short-term use of shared cars.

-Bird is an electric scooter rental service available in Ann Arbor and Detroit.
-Bird charges $1 to begin your ride, and an additional 15 cents per minute of use.
+Spin is an electric scooter rental service available in Ann Arbor and Detroit.
+Spin charges $1 to begin your ride, and an additional 15 cents per minute of use.

 DDOT (Detroit Department of Transportation) is the public transportation system in the Detroit area that offers 96 bus routes in and around the city, serving the 138 square miles of Detroit and 23 surrounding communities.
 Busses are available weekdays, with limited availability on weekends.
 Users can purchase weekly, biweekly, or monthly passes.
 All of DDOT’s buses and routes are ADA accessible, and most buses have bike racks.

 The People Mover is a 2.9 mile fully-automated light rail system with 13 stations across Detroit’s Central Business District.
 Each ride is 75 cents, and monthly, annual, and special event passes are available for purchase.
 The People Mover operates daily.